RayMarquina/dbt_project/CONTRIBUTING.md

 atom test.env # supply your credentials
 ```

 We recommend starting with dbt's Postgres tests.
 These tests cover most of the functionality in dbt, are the fastest to run, and are the easiest to set up. dbt's test suite runs Postgres in a Docker container, so no setup should be required to run these tests.

-If you additionally want to test Snowflake, Bigquery, or Redshift locally you'll need to get credentials and add them to the `test.env` file.
+If you additionally want to test Snowflake, Bigquery, or Redshift, locally you'll need to get credentials and add them to the `test.env` file.
+In general, it's most important to have successful unit and Postgres tests.
+Once you open a PR, dbt will automatically run integration tests for the other three core database adapters.
+Of course, if you are a BigQuery user, contributing a BigQuery-only feature, it's important to run BigQuery tests as well.

-#### Running tests
+#### Test commands

 dbt's unit tests and Python linter can be run with: